London: In-person event

 9:00am - 10:30am

 This is a uniquely challenging moment for Europe.
-The large economies at its core are struggling, war has been raging on its eastern border and now its US security backstop is wavering in its commitment.
+The large economies at its core are struggling, the US security backstop and support for Ukraine is wavering and President Trump has launched a trade war against it.

-What does this all mean for the future of Europe’s economy and its financial and energy markets?
-Can policymakers institute the change needed for the euro-zone to compete in a fracturing global economy?
+What does this mean for the future of Europe’s economy and financial markets?
+How can policymakers navigate the fallout from US isolationism?
+Can national governments deliver the change needed for the euro-zone to compete in a fracturing global economy?
 How will shifting geopolitical currents affect the outlook?
 And, nearly a decade after Brexit, what role can the UK play in Europe’s future?

 Capital Economics would like to invite you to this exclusive, in-person event on Wednesday 14th May 2025 at Myo St Pauls, all about the future of Europe.
 During this hour-long session, economists from across our macro and markets teams will walk you through our wide-ranging new analysis about Europe’s future, highlighting its growth challenges, its reform potential and our forecasts for the region’s financial market returns.